manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 11 (2.8) - Distributed Cognition.md

 The paper references to a cockpit and not one individual component as the cockpit comprises of more than one cognitive component to remember speeds:

-1. Long-term memory: a library of configurations
+1. Long-term memory: a library of configurations (booklet)
-2. Short-term memory: a specific configuration
+2. Short-term memory: a specific configuration (one sheet)
 3. Working memory: use of speed bugs on a dial
 4. Deliberation: the two pilots in the cockpit

 Each one of these components helps in remembering the speed of a plane by serving as an individual cognitive component in the cognitive system.

+## Distributed Cognition To Cognition Load

+- Artifacts are extra memory to brain.
+Driving example is cognitive overload.
+GPS is a approach.
+Cruise control.
+Offload tasks to artifacts

+## Distributed Cognition as Lens

+- A way of approaching/looking at  the problem/design.
+Seperation of monitors.

 ## Distributed Cognition To Social Cognition

 Distributed cognition is concerned with how the mind can be extended by relations with other artifacts and other individuals.

 Social cognition is concerned with distributing cognition across individuals.
+Example : map reading during driving in old days.

 ## Social Cognition